linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/The Ultimate Tourist Guide to Bondistan.md

 Minimum piece/increment - minimum amount per purchase / minimum increment of purchase size.
 So 250,000/1,000 means the smallest amount you can buy is 250,000 and you can increase the piece in 1,000s.

 Par amount – Never have I ever seen a more poorly communicated concept in finance classes.
 Think of it as the benchmark value of principal when first issued.
 The biggest confusion people get is when they see par is 1,000 and the price is 100 and both are called ‘par’.
 The price of 100 is actually ‘percent of par’ that the bond trades at.
-101 = 101% of 1,000, so 1,000 face value = $1,010.
+101 = 101% of 1,000, so 1,000 face value = \$1,010.
 What is face value?
-Sometimes just called ‘face’ is the same as par value, so you may also hear it referred at ‘par amount’: “I am buying $250k par amount of MSFT 26s”.
+Sometimes just called ‘face’ is the same as par value, so you may also hear it referred at ‘par amount’: “I am buying \$250k par amount of MSFT 26s”.

 # 8.2 TRADE TERMS

 When you trade a bond, corporate or sovereign, there are a couple of conventions to take note of.
 Remember, bonds are mostly traded over the counter (OTC) so there isn't one central place to see the last traded price like with stocks.
 This lack of transparency means some feeling in the dark is necessary.

 Imagine a farmer's market with 100 stalls.
 2 of them on opposite ends are selling apples.
-If you buy 1 apple for  $1 from stall A, you have no idea at that moment what stall B is selling an apple for.
+If you buy 1 apple for  \$1 from stall A, you have no idea at that moment what stall B is selling an apple for.
 If you want, you'll have to walk over and ask first.
-If A sells for$ 1 and B sells for $2, what's the fair price? $1.50?
+If A sells for\$ 1 and B sells for \$2, what's the fair price? \$1.50?
 Now imagine out of the 100 stalls, 50 of them sell apples.
 It's much easier to find out a fair price with the larger sample size AND there're many more apples available.

 This is how the bond market works: more participants = more liquidity = more inventory = more transparency and the only way to find out a real price is to ask around one by one.